Illinois Compiled Statutes

 reporting party deems to be an aid in the evaluation of the report.

-The Disciplinary Board or Department may also exercise the power under Section
+The Medical Board or Department may also exercise the power under Section

 38 of this Act to subpoena copies of hospital or medical records in mandatory